-Elizabeth Kath is a Senior Lecturer in Global Studies at the School of Global, Urban, and Social Studies and Local-Global Theme Lead at the Social Equity Research Centre (SERC).
-Her research navigates the complex dynamics of social and cultural interaction across boundaries of difference in the global era, with a focus on migration, intercultural relations, belonging, reconciliation, and the processes of social inclusion and exclusion.
-A social and cultural theorist, she also investigates how emerging communication technologies are reshaping social and cultural relations, as explored in her recent co-edited book, The Digital Global Condition (Palgrave Macmillan, 2023).
+Elizabeth Kath is an Associate Professor in Global Studies at RMIT's School of Global, Urban, and Social Studies and the Local-Global Theme Lead at the Social Equity Research Centre (SERC).
+Her research explores social dynamics across boundaries in the global era, focusing on migration, intercultural communication, reconciliation, and social inclusion/exclusion.
+As a social and cultural theorist, she also investigates the impact of emerging communication technologies on social and cultural relations, a topic she addresses in her co-edited book, The Digital Global Condition (Palgrave Macmillan, 2023).

-Regionally, Dr Kath is a specialist in Latin American and Caribbean studies, with a strong focus on Latin American migrant communities in Australia and Australia’s relations with Latin America.
-Her scholarly contributions in this area include a guest edited collection in the Journal of Iberian and Latin American Studies (2022) featuring the first systematic review of the literature and data on Latin American migrants in Australia, and her edited volume, Australian-Latin American Relations: New Links in a Changing Global Landscape (Palgrave Macmillan, 2016).
+Dr Kath's regional expertise lies in Latin American and Caribbean studies, with a focus on Latin American migrant communities in Australia and Australian-Latin American relations.
+Some of her notable scholarly contributions include a guest-edited issue of the Journal of Iberian and Latin American Studies (2022), which features the first systematic review of Latin American migrants in Australia, and the edited volume Australian-Latin American Relations: New Links in a Changing Global Landscape (Palgrave Macmillan, 2016).

 Elizabeth is a registered research supervisor for Honours, Masters and PhD projects.
 She is particularly interested in projects with a focus on Latin American migrants in Australia, Australia's relations with Latin America, digital technology and culture, social inclusion and belonging.